Walled Gardens FAQ for Media Publishers

 How can Admiral help publishers grow their own walled garden?

-Admiral's Visitor Relationship Management (VRM) platform can help publishers take steps to gain the benefits of a walled garden, while avoiding the challenges.
+Admiral's Visitor Relationship Management (VRM) platform can help publishers take steps to gain the benefits of a digital walled garden while avoiding the challenges.

 VRM can help future-proof ahead of a post-cookie world where publishers can better control their own destiny.
 Admiral provides the toolset and automation for pubs to manage template or custom value exchanges with their visitors, at scale.
 Offer each visitor the right offer at the right time to increase engagement, first-party data, and ultimately revenue.